Roisin Thomas

 Roisin Thomas (born 17 April 1989) is an Irish UCI licensed racing cyclist.
 In 2019, she won the U.A.E Tour Amateur Green Jersey.
 In 2018, she won the UAE Amateur Cycling Championships.
-In 2017, she won the Chaing Mai Yellow Jersey Amateur level with her team Al Asayl as Team Captain.
+In 2017, she won the Chiang Mai Yellow Jersey Amateur level with her team Al Asayl as Team Captain.
 In 2016, she cycled through all seven Emirates of the United Arab Emirates, becoming the first woman to do so.